ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

 ### Problem

-Republic of Turkey was one of the countries which announce only symptomatic Covid-19 cases.
+The Republic of Turkey was one of the countries which announce only symptomatic Covid-19 cases.
 Yet, this policy only took about 3 months.

 The Ministry referred to these numbers as "patients" rather than "cases".
 They started to announce asymptomatic cases once again and revealed the total case numbers in the country.